halfline/ai-workflows/goose/README.md

    make run-goose
    ```

-**Note**: This Goose-based automation is mostly unmaintained.
-For active development and production workflows, use the main BeeAI framework located in the repository root.
+**Note**: This Goose-based automation is deprecated and will soon be replaced with a BeeAI based workflow.